Tencent introduced WeChat payments for foreigners in China

 Which banks can I use to register myself on WeChat payment?

 Not all banks let foreigners sign-up on WeChat payment.
 Some of them will require a Chinese ID and you’ll get stuck in the process.
-Here is data as of 21st of July 2014 for major Chinese banks:
+Here is data as of the 1st of February 2018 for major Chinese banks:

 – China Merchants Bank: possible with both debit and credit cards